You are here

 |Commencement||Tuesday, 1 March 2022||New Determination commences on the Federal Register of Legislation.|

 Proposed changes to ingredients - Low-negligible risk

-Notifications of final decisions to update the Determination - Low-negligible risk
+- 2020-2021: Proposed changes to the Permissible Ingredients Determination - Low-negligible risk